Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

 What Happens When Your Intermodal Shipment Arrives at the Destination Rail Terminal

-As seen in the above rail schedule, the rails offer an “available” time, an estimated time when your container will be pulled off the train, placed on a chassis, and ready for delivery.
+As you can see in the rail schedule above, the rails offer an “available” time, an estimated time when your container will be pulled off the train, placed on a chassis, and ready for delivery.

 Your intermodal provider will receive a notification, and coordinate for a driver to pick it up and deliver at the destination facility.